MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### Service and Portal / PAM

 Service and Portal to include PAM data can be updated using the FIMAutomation or PAM cmdlets.
-If you have the Portal, you can also directly update by searching and modify the object.
-One thing to note and depending on configuration simply updating from the portal doesn't mean it will remain.
-As source of authority is highly dependent on overall configuration.
+If you have the Portal, you can also directly update data originating in MIM Service by searching and modify the object.

 ### BHOLD